databendlabs/openraft/guide/src/overview.md

 {{#include ../../README.md}}

-*NOTE: the appearance of the "section" symbol `§` throughout this project are references to specific sections of the Raft spec.

 ### overview
 This crate's `Raft` type is an Actix actor which is intended to run within some parent application, which traditionally will be some sort of data storage system (SQL, NoSQL, KV store, AMQP, Streaming, whatever).
 Inasmuch as the `Raft` instance is an actor, it is expected that the parent application is also built upon the Actix actor framework, though that is not technically required.